 Let’s first examine the factors that are likely to give PDP chances.
 Apart from the 1990’s election, which brought Rev. Jolly Nyame under Social Democratic Party (SDP), Taraba state has been under the leadership of the ruling party, PDP.
 In spite of the wind of change that altered the course of elections in many regions and states across Nigeria on 28th March, the state still fell in the hands of PDP.

-To be candid with you, I was not surprised of PDP’s victory, but I also commended the APC for the highest triumph ever achieved in a Presidential election at a state level.
+To be candid with you, I was not surprised by PDP’s victory, but I also commended the APC for the highest triumph ever achieved in a Presidential election at a state level.
 Despite a perceived alliance between PDP and the opposition party, you don’t expect the Acting Governor, Sani Abubakar Danladi, given his political background, especially his dramatic ousting as a Deputy Governor early 2013, to relinquish to the APC the only chances he has remained to keep his relevance!
 He did not only secure his Senatorial seat but also made certain PDP had majority seats of the National Assembly.
-Unfortunately, most of them are the same carpetbaggers who played the significant role in the unfortunate Nyame’s administration.
+Unfortunately, most of them are the same carpetbaggers who played a significant role in the unfortunate Nyame’s administration.
 All these members will be there to work for PDP governorship on Saturday.

 Other factors on the side of the PDP could be the historic state return of an ‘unpopular candidate.’
 Taraba has a long tradition of returning an ‘unpopular candidate,’ though sometimes under the platform of a popular party.
 With a hugely divided PDP, this may sound awkwardly superstitious.
 More so, beginning with 2007’s election which brought Pharm.
 Danbaba Suntai, religion and regional sentiments have surfaced to be playing a major role in who wins elections.
 The recent ethnoreligious crises alone, which persisted in the state, particularly in the southern zone may make the prediction on this ground a bit tricky.
 For APC candidate, it’s not only that, being a Muslim, she might be unpopular among Christians, but she also faces a strong ideological opposition from a large population of Muslims who strongly doubt the legitimacy of woman leadership in Islam.